-This wouldn't be limiting all industry (even not all heavy industry), it would instead be allowing for more of the right non-polluting kind.
-For example, currently Pierce County is one of the only counties which doesn't have a horse arena which is a multi-million dollar domain which these proposed regulations would prohibit, while promoting polluting industry instead.
+This wouldn't be limiting all industry (not even all heavy industry), it would instead be allowing for more of the right non-polluting kind.
+For example, currently Pierce County is one of the only counties which doesn't have a horse arena which is a multi-million dollar domain but which the proposed non-Interim regulations would prohibit, while promoting heavily polluting industry instead.

-Another example of an up-coming/booming business is industrial hemp, which is not only becoming the future replacement of hardwood but it also improves the land it is cultivated on.
+Another example of an up-coming/booming business is industrial hemp, which is not only becoming the future replacement of hardwood but also actually improves the land it is cultivated on.